A New Therapeutic Approach

 The components of AXS-05, DM and bupropion, each target different CNS receptor systems.
 Combining the distinct and independent mechanisms of action of these two compounds may be useful in the treatment of CNS disorders.
 However DM is rapidly metabolized in humans.
 As a result, it is difficult to attain potential therapeutic blood levels of DM when it is dosed as a single agent.
 In addition to its activity at CNS receptors, the bupropion component of AXS 05 serves as a novel drug delivery method to inhibit DM metabolism and thereby increase its blood concentrations.

-AXS-05 is currently in a Phase 3 trial for the treatment of treatment resistant depression (TRD).
-An Investigational New Drug Application (IND) for a Phase 2/3 trial of AXS-05 for the treatment of agitation in patients with Alzheimer’s disease has received FDA clearance.
+AXS-05 is currently in a Phase 3 trial for the treatment of treatment resistant depression (TRD) and a Phase 2/3 trial for the treatment of agitation in patients with Alzheimer’s disease (AD).

 Treatment Resistant Depression (TRD)